magespecialist/mage-chrome-toolbar/README.md

 to build your new theme or to modify an existing one.

 ## How can I install it?
-You can both download it from here or simpy visit the **[Chrome WebStore][1]**

-> Before you can use this extension on any Magento website, you need to install MSP_DevTools for Magento 1 or for Magento 2.
+Just install from **[Chrome WebStore][1]**.
+Now you have the Chrome extension, next step is to install and configure the **Magento extension**.

 ### Installing on Magento 1:
 * Download and install extension from: https://github.com/magespecialist/m1-MSP_DevTools

+> Remember to enable it from Magento Backend

 ### Installing on Magento 2:
-* Quick way: `composer install msp/devtools`
+`composer install msp/devtools`

-* Long way: Download package from GitHub: https://github.com/magespecialist/m2-MSP_DevTools
+Package source is also available on GitHub: https://github.com/magespecialist/m2-MSP_DevTools

 > Remember to enable it from Magento Backend